Static and Dynamic BART for Rank-Order Data: Nonparametric Thurstone Models for Rank-Order Data

 \section{Nonparametric Thurstone Models for Rank-Order Data}

-This section introduces the notation on ranking lists, then it presents a new class of nonparametric models for rank-order data that extends the Thurstone model \citep{thurstone1927law} by allowing for flexible, possibly nonlinear functions of the covariates.
+This section introduces notation, then presents a new class of nonparametric models for rank-order data that extends the Thurstone model \citep{thurstone1927law} by allowing for flexible, possibly nonlinear functions of the covariates.
 Then, we extend the framework to account for temporal dependence and persistence for investigating and forecasting time series data.